Digital Communication Frequently Asked Questions

 - You can design your own course via our independent study option.

-- If your GPA is 3.5 or higher, you can take graduate Publications Design program courses and count them toward your B.S. in Digital Communication through our Accelerated Bachelor's/Master's Option.
+- If your GPA is 3.5 or higher, you can take graduate Integrated Design program courses and count them toward your B.S. in Digital Communication through our Accelerated Bachelor's/Master's Option.

 I’m transferring from another institution and I wasn’t a communication major.
 Will I have a lot to make up?Students enter the program from a variety of backgrounds, from production areas such as photography, video and graphic design to English, business, general studies and other liberal arts disciplines.
 We expect you to have strong writing and speaking skills as well as the ability to learn and find your way around various computer programs.
 The vast majority of students transferring into the Digital Communication program will not have to take additional courses to be eligible for graduation.